Standing Stone State Park: Geographical setting

 Standing Stone State Park is situated atop the eastern section of the Highland Rim, a plateau-like upland that surrounds the Nashville Basin.
 The park is located roughly halfway between the rim's edge along the basin to the west and the higher Cumberland Plateau to the east.
 The Dale Hollow Lake impoundment of the Obey River dominates the area just a few miles to the north.

 Mill Creek, the park's major stream, flows down from its source on Reynolds Mountain (near Allons) to the east and winds its way westward through the hills of northern Overton County before emptying into the Cumberland River.
 At Standing Stone State Park, the steep ridge upon which the park's main facilities are located briefly pushes the westward-flowing Mill Creek southward through a horseshoe bend.
 At this bend, two of Mill Creek's tributaries, Morgan Creek and Bryans Fork, join Mill Creek at the southeast and southwest, respectively, to form a natural X-shaped body of water.
 Standing Stone Dam impounds the creek immediately downstream from the bend, forming the X-shaped Standing Stone Lake.
 Ridges and high hills rise above the lake on all sides, namely 1455 ft Cooper Mountain to the east and 1493 ft Goodpasture Mountain to the southwest.

 Tennessee State Route 136, which runs north-to-south, traverses Standing Stone State Park.
 The road intersects the east-west Tennessee State Route 85 at the community of Hilham just south of the park and intersects the east-west Tennessee State Route 52 just north of the park.
-Beyond Hilham, TN-136 continues southward to Cookeville, where it intersects Interstate 40.
-The town of Livingston, where TN-52 and TN-85 intersect, is just southeast of the park.
+Beyond Hilham, SR 136 continues southward to Cookeville, where it intersects Interstate 40.
+The town of Livingston, where SR 52 and SR 85 intersect, is just southeast of the park.